nus-cs2103/website-base/admin/appendixE-gitHub.md

 <tip-box>

 **Issue type** labels:
-* `type.epic` : A big feature which can be broken down into smaller stories e.g. search
+* `type.Epic` : A big feature which can be broken down into smaller stories e.g. search
-* `type.story` : A user story
+* `type.Story` : A user story
-* `type.enhancement`: An enhancement to an existing story
+* `type.Enhancement`: An enhancement to an existing story
-* `type.task` : Something that needs to be done, but not a story, bug, or an epic. e.g. Move testing code into a new folder)
+* `type.Task` : Something that needs to be done, but not a story, bug, or an epic. e.g. Move testing code into a new folder)
-* `type.bug` : A bug
+* `type.Bug` : A bug

 </tip-box>

 <tip-box>

 **Status** labels:
-* `status.ongoing` : The issue is currently being worked on. note: remove this label before closing an issue.
+* `status.Ongoing` : The issue is currently being worked on. note: remove this label before closing an issue.
 </tip-box>

 <tip-box>

 **Priority** labels:
-* `priority.high` : Must do
+* `priority.High` : Must do
-* `priority.medium` : Nice to have
+* `priority.Medium` : Nice to have
-* `priority.low` : Unlikely to do
+* `priority.Low` : Unlikely to do

 </tip-box>